top of page

 A bronze snake.

-Those who gazed upon the Nehushtan would find relief from snake bites.
+Those who gazed upon the Nehushtan would obtain relief from snake bites.

 The Nehushtan would cure the Israelites of bites from any "fiery serpents" while wandering in the desert.